MicrosoftDocs/power-pages-docs/power-pages-docs/admin/connectivity.md

 ---
-title: Power Pages connectivity to a Microsoft Dataverse environment
+title: Power Pages connectivity to a Microsoft Dataverse
-description: Learn how Power Pages connects to a Microsoft Dataverse environment, connectivity architecture, and the authentication key used for connectivity.
+description: Learn how Power Pages connects to a Power Platform environment with Dataverse, connectivity architecture, and the authentication key used for connectivity.
 author: dileepsinghmicrosoft

 ms.topic: conceptual
 ms.custom:
-ms.date: 04/03/2023
+ms.date: 04/11/2023
 ms.subservice:
 ms.author: dileeps
 ms.reviewer: ndoelman